abaresk/abaresk.github.io/content/about.md

 For those interested, the username "Abaresk" comes from an old [song](https://youtu.be/XMVmQAW0CM8) that I enjoy.
 In fact, when making the abacus logo for this site, I tried to encode in it some notes from the original piece.

-Feel free to reach out with any questions, comments, or suggestions at abaresk01@gmail.com.
+Please feel free to reach out with any questions, comments, or suggestions at abaresk01@gmail.com.